DylanAuty/torch-rnn-constrained/doc/flags.md

 - `-wordvec_size`: Dimension of learned word vector embeddings; default is 64.
 You probably won't need to change this.
 - `-rnn_size`: The number of hidden units in the RNN; default is 128.
 Larger values (256 or 512) are commonly used to learn more powerful models and for bigger datasets, but this will significantly slow down computation.
 - `-dropout`: Amount of dropout regularization to apply after each RNN layer; must be in the range `0 <= droput < 1`.
 Setting `dropout` to 0 disables dropout, and higher numbers give a stronger regularizing effect.
+- `-arch`: The network architecture to use.
+Defaults to `reg`, which is a fully connected feed-forward network with no constraint methods applied.
+Other option is `skipcon`, which adds skip connections to the network - network remains unconstrained.

 **Optimization options**:
 - `-max_epochs`: How many training epochs to use for optimization.
 Default is 50.